alfabjostron/PasskeyPier/docs/SPEC.md

 2. A resident credential for the RP is selected; its counter increments.
 3. The client builds client data with `type = webauthn.get`.
 4. The authenticator signs `authData || clientDataHash` with Ed25519.
+5. The RP verifies: type/challenge/origin, RP ID hash, UV policy, user presence, Ed25519 signature against the stored public key, and signature counter monotonicity, then persists the new counter.

+## 5. Signature counter policy

+Let `stored` be the last accepted counter and `got` the incoming value.

+- `stored == 0 && got == 0`: accepted (authenticator does not implement a
+  counter).
+- otherwise `got` MUST be strictly greater than `stored`; a non-increasing counter is treated as a cloned-authenticator signal and rejected.

+## 6. User-verification policy